 After standard preparation, all patients underwent transrectal US-guided biopsy by using a US scanner (Allegra; Siemens, Erlangen, Germany) with a 6.5-MHz sector probe.
-Eight prostatic cores were obtained by using an 18-gauge biopsy needle (Bard Urological, Covington, Ga) with a spring-loaded biopsy gun (Manan Medical Products, Northbrook, III).
-Prostatic cores were obtained from the six regions of the peripheral gland, and two additional cores were labeled according to their sextant topographic location as the base, midgland, or apex from each side of the gland and the transitional zone.
+Eight prostatic cores were obtained by using an 18-gauge biopsy needle (Bard Urological, Covington, Ga) with a spring-loaded biopsy gun (Manan Medical Products, Northbrook, Ill).
+Prostatic cores were obtained from the six regions of the peripheral gland, and two additional cores were obtained from the transitional zone on each side of the gland.
+All cores were labeled according to their sextant topographic location as the base, midgland, or apex from each side of the gland and the transitional zone.
 All biopsies were performed by one radiologist (A.M.) who was unaware of the clinical and imaging findings.
 Cores from the transitional zone were not analyzed in this study.